By Deb Lebow Aal. Updated October 2023 by Jen Smith.

-So here’s a (partial, I’m sure) list of native plants for Colorado’s Front Range that will attract and support butterflies.
+So here’s a (partial) list of native plants for Colorado’s Front Range that will attract and support butterflies.
+These were selected because they are relatively easy to find commercially and easy to grow.
 You can assume they all supply nectar for butterflies.
 If a plant is also a good host plant for eggs and caterpillars, it is noted with an (H) next to the plant.
-And, not surprisingly, all of these plants attract other insects as well.
-I profiled the under appreciated Goldenrod (Solidago) in an earlier article.
+And, not surprisingly, as alluded to earlier, all of these plants attract other insects as well.
+I profiled the under-appreciated Goldenrod (Solidago) in an earlier article.
 It is a spectacularly good host plant for caterpillars!

 Plants Native to Colorado’s Front Range that Attract and Support Butterflies